juliosilvacwb/samucalibs/README.md

-# Multi Select Aria

-### A component of multi selection with accessibility
+# Samuca Lib's

+### Custom React Components

+The first component is MultiSelectAria, which allows you to select multiple options from a list with accessibility.